Waking up at 3am: what your body is telling you and what helps

 In this article:

-- Blood sugar and the 3am cortisol surge – and why fasting makes it worse
+• Blood sugar and the 3am cortisol surge – and why fasting can make it worse

-- The tired and wired state that keeps women awake
+• The tired and wired state that keeps you awake

-- Why Chinese Medicine says about waking up at 3am, and 5am…
+• How ancient Chinese medicine explains waking up at 3am, and 5am…

 How progesterone affects sleep – but it’s not the whole story

 One of the most common reason women wake up at night is the drop in progesterone.
-Progesterone has a calming effect on the nervous system and helps us fall asleep and stay asleep.
+Progesterone helps us fall asleep and stay asleep.

 You may notice your sleep is more disrupted especially in the luteal phase, just before your period, when progesterone levels drop.
-Period insomnia as part of PMS or PMDD is incredibly common and almost never discussed.
-In perimenopause, this often intensifies.
-Even women who previously slept well, suddenly find themselves lying awake next to their happily sleeping partners, waiting to finally drift off.
+Period insomnia as part of PMS or PMDD is incredibly common though rarely discussed.
+In perimenopause, this can intensify.

-But progesterone is only the beginning.
-There are also other reasons for waking up at 3am, all of which are modifiable.
+But progesterone may only be part of the reason for which you wake up at night.
+There are other potential reasons for waking up at 3am, and the good news is that all of these are modifiable.

 One of the most overlooked reasons for waking up at 3am is unstable blood sugar.

 Your brain needs a constant supply of energy even during sleep.
 If blood sugar drops too low, the body releases cortisol and adrenaline to raise it again.
 The purpose is to wake you up so you can eat something and provide fuel for your brain.
-If this is your picture, you wake up with anxiety and a racing heart.
+This is you if you wake up with anxiety and a racing heart.

-During the day, women in this pattern tend to skip meals, undereat protein, or rely on caffeine to keep you going.
-This is also why intermittent fasting and morning fasts are not the right approach for perimenopausal women who are waking at night.
+If this is your pattern, you also tend to skip meals, undereat protein, or rely on caffeine to keep going.
+This is also why intermittent fasting and morning fasts are not the right approach for perimenopausal women.
 Fasting extends the overnight fuel gap which keeps cortisol high and disrupts sleep.

 I know this may land uncomfortably with women who fast hoping to maintain healthy weight but chances are that undereating keeps metabolism slow.
 There are other strategies for healthy body weight.